vsolovyov/blog/content/postgresql-jsonb-index.md

     (origin_name = $5 AND origin_id = ANY($6));
 ```

-Accessing btree index is faster even by itself, I get 0.07 ms for Bitmap Index
+Accessing a btree index is faster even by itself, I get 0.07 ms for Bitmap Index
 Scan node in `EXPLAIN ANALYZE` for one `origin_name`, `origin_id` pair.
 And when
 we fit many origins into one query, the cost of accessing an index (each AND
-turns into separate Bitmap Index Scan) is getting amortized between tens to
+turns into a separate Bitmap Index Scan) is getting amortized between tens to
 hundreds of ids with the same `origin_name`.
 It can go as low as 0.01 ms (10 µs)
 per `origin_id`.

 That's two orders of magnitude!
 Thank you very much, I'll take it.
 If I would
-read something like that in the docs, I would go with separate table right from
+read something like that in the docs, I would go with a separate table right
-the start.
+from the start.

 Additional pitfalls
 --------------